Live with clarity, creativity, courage, and connection.

 My approach to mental wellness is holistic.
 I start with two guiding principles: first, that the mind, body and spirit are inextricably linked; and second, that none of us is broken.
 Each of us is whole already, and we have within us everything we need to heal.
 My goal is to give you research-backed, consciousness-based, practical tools for living peacefully, deliberately, abundantly, and authentically.

 Wellness isn’t just about living a healthier life – it’s also about living a life that is deeply satisfying, rich with meaning and purpose.
 Therapy can help you identify and establish positive goals, learn how to regulate your emotions, and make choices that support your health and quality of life.
-I can help.

 HEALING FROM TRAUMA